cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

-.. _User Guide Expected Outputs:
+.. _User Guide Required Outputs:
-.. _expected outputs:
+.. _required outputs:
 .. _incomplete tasks:

-Expected Outputs
+Required Outputs
 ----------------

 .. versionadded:: 8.0.0

-:term:`Task outputs <task output>` in the :term:`graph` are either :term:`expected <expected output>` (the default) or  :term:`optional <optional output>`.
+:term:`Task outputs <task output>` in the :term:`graph` are either :term:`required <required output>` (the default) or  :term:`optional <optional output>`.

-The scheduler expects all task outputs to be completed at runtime, unless they are marked with ``?`` as optional.
+The scheduler requires all task outputs to be completed at runtime, unless they are marked with ``?`` as optional.
 This allows it to correctly diagnose :term:`workflow completion`.
 [2]_

-Tasks that finish without completing expected outputs  [3]_ are retained as :ref:`incomplete <incomplete tasks>` pending user intervention, e.g. to be retriggered after a bug fix.
+Tasks that finish without completing required outputs  [3]_ are retained as :ref:`incomplete <incomplete tasks>` pending user intervention, e.g. to be retriggered after a bug fix.